New Orleans Motorcycle Accident Lawyer Discusses Bad Police Reports/Biker Prejudice

 A biased police report based on an officer’s preconceived notions about bikers can cause serious problems for bikers in motorcycle accident lawsuits.
 Police reports are often important pieces of evidence in motorcycle cases, and if they are based even in part on an officer’s biases, this will put the biker at a significant disadvantage.

-As experienced New Orleans motorcycle accident and injury attorneys, we are well aware of the biases and other challenges bikers face when trying to hold others accountable for their negligence.
-Bloom Legal founder Seth Bloom is a biker himself.
-He knows how to break through anti-biker bias and get judges and jurors to allocate responsibility for injuries based on facts and evidence, not stereotypes and prejudice.
+As an experienced New Orleans motorcycle accident lawyer, Bloom Legal founder Seth Bloom is well aware of the biases and other challenges bikers face when trying to hold others accountable for their negligence.
+He is a biker himself and he knows how to break through anti-biker bias and get judges and jurors to allocate responsibility for injuries based on facts and evidence, not stereotypes and prejudice.

 Implicit Bias Against Bikers

 “Implicit Bias” is a term used by social scientists to describe the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.
 As described in a 2015 report by Ohio State University, implicit biases “cause us to have feelings and attitudes about other people based on characteristics such as race, ethnicity, age, and appearance,” and that “everyone possesses them, even people with avowed commitments to impartiality such as judges.”

 In the case of bikers, implicit bias may include stereotypes of bikers as “outlaws” or criminals; irresponsible, living on the edge, and caring nothing about following safety rules or the safety of others.

 Instead of thinking about the actual facts and circumstances of an accident as they prepare a police report, an officer may be thinking about “biker gangs” or previous negative encounters with bikers, even unconsciously.